At least 64 children killed in UK military Afghan operations

 All were killed in fighting involving UK forces between 2006 and 2014.

-The new figures come from Freedom of Information requests made by the charity Action on Armed Violence.
+The new figures come from Freedom of Information requests made by the charity Action on Armed Violence (AOAV).

 Airstrikes and being caught in crossfire were among the most common causes of death that were listed.

-AOAV believes the number of recorded civilian deaths "caused by British forces" is likely to be an underestimate.
+AOAV believes the number of recorded civilian deaths caused by British forces is likely to be an underestimate.

-Of those deaths that have been recorded, the actual number of children killed could actually be as high as 135, because some of the fatalities are described in MoD documents merely as sons and daughters - with ages and circumstances of deaths not always included.
+Of those deaths that have been recorded, the actual number of children killed could actually be as high as 135, because some of the fatalities are described in Ministry of Defence (MoD) documents merely as sons and daughters - with ages and circumstances of deaths not always included.

-Action on Armed Violence (AOAV) says it is possible some of those 135 were adults, but the likelihood of them having been under 18 is high because of the very young average age in Afghanistan.
+AOAV says it is possible some of those 135 were adults, but the likelihood of them having been under 18 is high because of the very young average age in Afghanistan.

 Most of the 881 fatality claims made to the British were rejected and only a quarter received compensation.